neo4j/github-action-traceability/README.md

 git commit -m "[i19tvtq1] Description of my change"
 ```

-Trello short links can be found in the URL of your ticket:
+Trello short links can be found in the URL of your ticket.
+Below, the short link is highlighted.

 ![](assets/trello-short-link.png)